-rtiddsspy is a utility provided with RTI Data Distribution Service; it monitors publications on any RTI Data Distribution Service domain.
+rtiddsspy is a utility provided with Connext; it monitors publications on any Connext domain.

 You will notice that the publishing samples received by rtiddsspy for domain 0 is of type ShapeType and topic Square.
-The subscribing samples received by rtiddsspy for domain 1 is of type Point and topic Position.
+The subscribing samples received by rtiddsspy for domain 1 are of type Point and topic Position.
 Notice that the two data structures are different.

-- 5. Stop RTI Routing Service by pressing Ctrl-c. - 6.
-To see how this example is configured, review the contents of example/shapes/ topic_bridge_w_transf2.xml.
+- 5. Stop Routing Service by pressing Ctrl-c. - To see how this example is configured, review the contents of example/shapes/ topic_bridge_w_transf2.xml.

-4.5 Example 5 - Transforming the Data with a Custom Transformation
+4.5 Example 5 - Transforming Data with a Custom Transformation cd example/shapes/transformation/make c.
+Enter:

 The previous example used a built-in transformation.
 Now we will use our own transformation between shapes.
-RTI Routing Service allows loading shared libraries that implement the transformation API to create custom transformations.
-To build a custom transformation, you must have the RTI Data Distribution Service middleware libraries installed.
+Routing Service allows loading shared libraries that implement the transformation API to create custom transformations.
+To build a custom transformation, you must have the Connext middleware libraries installed.

 - 1. Compile the transformation in example/shapes/transformation/src: - On UNIX-based systems: - a.
-Set the environment variable NDDSHOME as described in the RTI Data Distribution Service Getting Started Guide. - b.
+Set the environment variable NDDSHOME as described in the RTI Core Libraries and Utilities Getting Started Guide.1 - b.
 Enter: